bang/oppositejs/README.md

 Using new HTML attributes, it allows devs to link events to their modules, define variables, execute actions and more.

-There are four files that represents the "core" of the project
+There are five .js files that represents the "core" of the project

  * core.js - It's responsible to detect and process the new attributes that was mentioned before.
 Besides, it's responsible to link events' action to the custom modules methods;